neverfap-deluxe/nfd-api/content/content_articles/EDIT--INTRO-creating-your-first-neverfap-schedule.md

 <hr class="hrul"/>

 - 15 minutes of meditation as I walk to the train station in the morning for work.
-- 15 minutes of meditation as I walk to the train station in the morning for work.
+- 15 minutes of meditation as I walk back from the train station to my house in the afternoon from work.
 - 10 minutes of meditation while sitting down in a room, around 15 minutes before bed.

 <hr class="hrul__bottom"/>